hank317/conference-assistant/README.md

 print('answer:', answer)
 ```
 ## 💥 start a more powerful chat
-By combining historical conversation information, the assistant can fully understand each query and answer more accurately.
+By combining historical session information, the assistant can fully understand each query and answer more accurately.
-When chatting, you need to specify a session ID to manage conversation information and specify the conversation rounds that the assistant should consider when answering.
+When chatting, you need to specify a session ID to manage session information and specify the session rounds that the assistant should consider when answering.
 ```python
 # Start a Chat.
 query = '你叫什么名字？'